Mammoth

-A mammoth is any species of the extinct elephantid genus Mammuthus.
-They lived from the late Miocene epoch (from around 6.2 million years ago) into the Holocene until about 4,000 years ago, with mammoth species at various times inhabiting Africa, Asia, Europe, and North America.
+A mammoth is a member of the extinct elephantid genus Mammuthus.
+They lived from the late Miocene epoch (from around 6.2 million years ago) into the Holocene until about 4,000 years ago, with mammoth species at various times inhabiting Africa, Asia, Europe and North America.
 Mammoths are distinguished from living elephants by their (typically large) spirally twisted tusks and in some later species, the development of numerous adaptions to living in cold environments, including a thick layer of fur.

 Mammoths and Asian elephants are more closely related to each other than they are to African elephants.
-The oldest mammoth representative, Mammuthus subplanifrons, appeared around 6 million years ago during the late Miocene in what is now southern and Eastern Africa.'
+The oldest mammoth representative, Mammuthus subplanifrons, appeared around 6 million years ago during the late Miocene in southern and Eastern Africa.'
 Later in the Pliocene, by about three million years ago, mammoths dispersed into Eurasia, eventually covering most of Eurasia before migrating into North America around 1.5–1.3 million years ago, becoming ancestral to the Columbian mammoth (M. columbi).
 The woolly mammoth (M. primigenius) evolved about 700–400,000 years ago in Siberia, with some surviving on Russia's Wrangel Island in the Arctic Ocean until as recently as 4,000 years ago, still extant during the existence of the earliest civilisations in ancient Egypt and Mesopotamia.

 Etymology and early observations

 According to The American Heritage Dictionary, the word "mammoth" likely originates from *mān-oŋt, a word in the Mansi languages of western Siberia meaning "earth horn", in reference to mammoth tusks.
-Mammoths appear in the folklore of the indigenous people of Siberia, who were impressed by the great size of their remains.
-In the mythology of the Evenk people, mammoths were responsible for the creation of the world, digging up the land from the ocean floor with their tusks.
-The Selkup believed that mammoths lived underground and guarded the underworld, while the Nenets and the Mansi (the latter of whom, along with the Khanty, conceived mammoths as giant birds) believed that mammoths were responsible for the creation of mountains and lakes, while the Yakuts regarded mammoths as water spirits.
+Mammoths appear in the narratives of the indigenous people of Siberia, who were impressed by the great size of their remains.
+In the narratives of the Evenk people, mammoths were responsible for the creation of the world, digging up the land from the ocean floor with their tusks.
+The Selkup thought that mammoths lived underground and guarded the underworld, while the Nenets and the Mansi (the latter of whom, along with the Khanty, conceived mammoths as giant birds) thought that mammoths were responsible for the creation of mountains and lakes, while the Yakuts regarded mammoths as water spirits.

 The word mammoth was first used in Europe during the early 17th century, when referring to maimanto tusks discovered in Siberia, as recorded in the 1618 edition of the Dictionariolum Russico-Anglicum.
 The earliest scientific research paper on mammoths was by Vasily Tatishchev in 1725.
 John Bell, who was on the Ob River in 1722, said that mammoth tusks were well known in the area.
 They were called "mammon's horn" and were often found in washed-out river banks.
 Bell bought one and presented it to Hans Sloan who pronounced it an elephant's tooth.